AqwamCreates/DataPredict/docs/HighValueProjectTutorials/SmartPlacementSystems.md

   * Uses the previous placement position, change in position for target placement, objects' attributes and so on.

-  * Uses Deep Reinforcement Learning Model
+  * Uses a Deep Reinforcement Learning model.

+  * Best for grindy tycoons and placements that maximizes the tycoon's goal achievement.

   * Minimal implementation takes a minimum of 30 minutes using DataPredict™.